jeffmodarres/School_District_Analysis/README.md

     ![Updated_school_grade](/Resources/Updated_school_grade.png)
     * **Scores by school spending:**
+    Some of the percentages increased a bit.
 The changes in the data is statistically insignificant, since only 461 out of 39170 data points are removed from analysis.

     ![Updated_school_spendings](/Resources/Updated_school_spendings.png)